Projects

 Our mission and aims

-Global Progress Action seeks to safeguard democracy by bringing together like-minded progressive leaders to raise public knowledge on the most pressuring public policy challenges of our time.
+Global Progress Action seeks to safeguard democracy by bringing together like-minded progressive leaders to raise public knowledge on the most pressing public policy challenges of our time.
 To do so, we craft successful strategies and communication in civic spaces to support liberal democracy and progressive societies; make democracy deliver by developing policy solutions that bring real change to people’s lives; and revitalize democracy by empowering and fostering ideas for a new generation of leaders and policymakers.

 In pursuit of this, Global Progress Action aims to educate the public and leaders on ideas that will: